Skip to content

 Jason Stolz CLTC, CRPC

-What is an income rider?
-An income rider is an optional feature you can add to certain fixed and fixed indexed annuities that creates a defined, contractual path to guaranteed lifetime income.
-Think of it as a retirement “income engine” attached to your annuity.
-It typically works by establishing a separate tracking value—often called an income base or benefit base—that grows according to rider rules (such as roll-up growth, bonuses, and step-ups).
-Later, when you turn the rider “on,” that income base is converted into a guaranteed withdrawal amount you can receive for life.
+An income rider is an optional feature added to certain fixed and fixed indexed annuities that creates a defined, contractual path to guaranteed lifetime income.
+It functions as a retirement income engine attached to your annuity contract — establishing a separate tracking value called an income base or benefit base that grows according to the rider’s own rules, independent of the annuity’s market-linked crediting performance.
+When you choose to activate the rider, that income base is converted into a guaranteed withdrawal amount you can receive for life, regardless of what happens to the underlying account value afterward.

-At Diversified Insurance Brokers, our advisors compare income riders across top carriers and multiple annuity designs so you can see what actually drives results: how the income base grows, what the payout factors are at your age, what fees apply, how step-ups work, what withdrawal rules apply, and how the contract behaves if you start income earlier—or later.
-The goal isn’t to chase a flashy illustration.
-The goal is to build a reliable income plan that fits your timeline, risk tolerance, and liquidity needs.
+At Diversified Insurance Brokers, our advisors compare income riders across top carriers and multiple annuity designs so you can see what actually drives retirement income outcomes: how the income base grows, what the payout factors are at your specific age, what fees apply, how step-ups work, what withdrawal rules protect the guarantee, and how the contract behaves if you start income earlier or later than originally planned.
+The goal is not to chase a flashy illustration number.
+The goal is to build a reliable income plan that fits your timeline, risk tolerance, liquidity needs, and household structure.
+For context on how annuities credit interest generally — a helpful foundation before examining rider mechanics — start with our resource on how annuities earn interest.

 See Guaranteed Income Options